Alfredo Zitarrosa: Biography

-From the beginning, he was established as one of the great voices of Latin American popular song, with clear leftist and folkloric roots.
-He cultivated a contemptuous and manly style, and his thick voice and a typical accompaniment of guitars gave his hallmark.
+From the beginning of his career, he became known as a prominent Latin American musician whose music incorporated leftist-wing political themes and elements of folkloric.
+His style was characterized by a deep voice and guitar accompaniment.

 He entered and adhered to the Frente Amplio of the Uruguayan left, fact which earned him ostracism and finally exile during the years of dictatorship.
 His songs were banned in Argentina, Chile and Uruguay during the dictatorial regimes that ruled those countries.
 He lived then successively in Argentina, Spain and Mexico, starting from February 9, 1976.

 After the ban on his music was lifted, like that of so many in Argentina after the Falklands War, he settled again in Buenos Aires, where he gave three memorable concerts at the Arena Obras Sanitarias the first day of July 1983.
 Almost a year after he returned to his country, he had a massive reception in the historic concert of March 31, 1984, which was described by him as la experiencia más importante de mi vida ("the most important experience of my life").